Professor, dr. phil. habil.

 Timetables for Arts/AU(First click the link "Timetables" and then choose "Staff" on the left.)

 I am the head of the Research Programme in Language Sciences, where I also coordinate the research group on syntax and morphology, and I am also a member of the research committee of the School of Communication & Culture.
 I am furthermore a member of the assessment committee of the PhD programme "Language, Linguistics, Communication and Cognition".

 From October 2005 to November 2013, I was a professor with special responsibilites in theoretical and comparative linguistics (see e.g. my inaugural lecture, Feb.
 15, 2006, or a cutting from the university newspaper Campus (in Danish)).

 From January 2009 to December 2013, I was the head of the section Cognition, Language and Music within the neuroscientific research cluster MindLab.
 The entire research cluster was headed by Leif Østergaard and Andreas Roepstorff, and it was financed by the Ministry for Science, Techology and Innovation (as it was called then).

 From 2005 to 2007, I was the leader of a research project on object positions, which also included Henrik Jørgensen from the Scandinavian Institute.
-The project was financed by the Danish Research Council for the Humanities (Forskningsrådet for Kultur og Kommunikation).
+The project was financed by the Independent Danish Research Fund for the Humanities (Forskningsrådet for Kultur og Kommunikation).